-Four assessments of various taping related psychomotor skills will be administered throughout the semester.
+Three assessments of palpation psychomotor skills will be administered throughout the semester.
 The skills practiced in class will be assessed in a live practical examination format.
-This is a real time examination that will require the student to demonstrate various taping techniques.
+This is a real time examination that will require the student to locate various anatomical structures on a live model.
 Students will be randomly scheduled for testing.